We accept Apple Pay Google Pay Quick and secure payment options.

 • Identify potential opportunities for supplementary research or investigation.

-An example template for a critical analysis essay outline presented above varies from those of other paper types.
-Basically, one should not assume that the design of a critical analysis essay contains a summary of a source.
+An example template of an outline presented above varies from those of other paper types.
+Basically, one should not assume the design of a critical analysis essay contains a summary of a source.
 In turn, this summary follows the introductory paragraph and reveals one’s understanding of the main ideas presented.
-As a rule, students must focus on the most important concepts presented in a critical analysis essay essay.
+As a rule, students need to focus on the most important concepts presented in their compositions.

 I. Sample of an Introduction Section